Generali Italia

 Generali Italia S.p.A. or simply Generali is an Italian insurance company based in Mogliano Veneto, which is a subsidiary of Generali Group.

-Alleanza Assicurazioni, DAS, Genagricola, Genertel and Genertellife, Generali Welion and Generali Jeniot are headed by Generali Italia.
+Alleanza Assicurazioni, Cattolica Assicurazioni, DAS, Genertel, Generali Welion, Generali Jeniot and Leone Alato are headed by Generali Italia.

 History

 The company was founded on July 1, 2013 when the Italian branch of Assicurazioni Generali was transferred to INA Assitalia and the name was changed to Generali Italia SpA.
 The insurance activities of the Toro Group (Toro, Lloyd Italico and Augusta) were then integrated.
 Sergio Balbinot was the first chairmen and Raffaele Agrusti the CEO; their office lasted until the approval of the 2013 financial statements.
 On 7 October 2013 Philippe Donnet joined the Generali Group and became Country Manager Italy and CEO of Generali Italia.

 In May 2016 Marco Sesana was appointed Chief Executive Officer and General Manager.

 In the following three years a new phase started and two new companies were born: Generali Welion, an integrated welfare company, and Generali Jeniot, which deals with IoT services and connected insurance.

 In May 2020, IVASS, the supervisory entity for the sector, ordered Cattolica's top management to carry out a capital increase of 500 million by 30 October 2020.